robvet/dapr-workshop/Assignment02/step-by-step.md

 Now the FineCollectionService is changed to use the Dapr SDK for service invocation.
 Let's test this.

-1. If you followed the instructions in this assignment, the VehicleRegistrationService and TrafficControlService are still running.
+1. If you followed the instructions in this assignment, the VehicleRegistration, TrafficControl, and Simulation services are still running.

 1. Open the terminal window in VS Code in which the FineCollectionService was running.